idfcLeo/Mental-wellness-app/README.md

 ## Support

-For support, please open an issue on GitHub or contact the development team.
+Please open an issue on GitHub or contact the development team for support.